EiffelSoftware/EiffelStudio/Src/tools/eiffel_script/README.md

 OPTIONS:
   --target <ecf-target-name>    : optional target name.
+  --resource <file-name>        : optional resource file name to copy in the parent directory of the EIFGENs
+                                : such as *.rc files (multiple occurrences allowed).
   --check <level>               : check level for recompilation, either class (default), or project.
                                 : class   = check timestamp of system class files, :           and ecf files for included libraries